bootcoder/ENV_Scratch_Setup/README.md

 ## Forward:
 I put together this guide to assist young developers in setting up new OSx hardware.
 It is built to start from a clean installation of OSX El Capitain.
 Older versions of OSX should work as well.

+It's geared in such a way as to be non blocking to anyone with a basic experience level in OSX configuration.

-**Note:** If you're here because your existing Ruby ENV is mangled these notes most likely will not solve your problem.
+**Note:** If you're here because your existing Ruby ENV is mangled these notes don't apply.

 It is recommended that you follow the guide Top => Bottom.
 As with all things programming, **Order Matters**.